 3. If I am required to work during the WBC how will I be paid?

 View the "Guidelines for Vacation and Winter Closure Time" for specific details.

 4. If I am required to work during the WBC, do I have the ability to take time off at another time/day?

 Depending on the day you work this may be possible.
 Please refer to the "Guidelines for Vacation and Winter Closure Time" for a more detailed explanation.

 5. What if I am not required to work during the WBC but I would like to do so anyway.
 Can I use my Winter Closure Time at another time/day?

 If you are not required to work during the WBC, you cannot use your Winter Closure Time at another time/day.

-6. How will non-bargaining unit classified staff account for their Winter Closure Time when submitting their time worked reports?
+6. How will non-bargaining unit Classified Staff and Admin Hourly account for their Winter Closure Time when submitting their time sheets?

 Employees who normally report their time in Workforce will continue to do so.
 View the "Guidelines for Vacation and Winter Closure Time" for details on specific procedures and associated pay codes.

-7. How will administrators indicate use of Winter Closure Time?
+7. How will Administrative Salaried employees indicate use of Winter Closure Time?

-Administrators are not required to fill out any forms for Winter Closure Time.
+Administrators are not required to submit any absence management requests for Winter Closure Time.
 View the "Guidelines for Vacation and Winter Closure Time" for details.